“THE CHILDREN FROM OPERATION SHAMROCK” BY MONICA BRANDIS - BOOK LAUNCH AND EXHIBITION OPENING

-The Goethe-Institut Irland is delighted to support the publication of “The Children from Operation Shamrock - Historical Context, Testimonies and Fictionalized Memory Fragments” by Monica Brandis.
-The book has been published in November 2020 as part of the series 'Irish-German Studies' (Volume 14) with the Centre for Irish-German Studies, University of Limerick by Wissenschaftsverlag Trier.
+The Goethe-Institut is pleased to support and host the book launch and exhibition opening of Monica Brandis' "The Children from Operation Shamrock - Historical Context, Testimonies and Fictionalized Memory Fragments".
+The book has been published by Wissenschaftsverlag Trier as part of the series 'Irish-German Studies' (Volume 14) together with the Centre for German-Irish Studies at the University of Limerick.
+The event takes place in cooperation with the German Embassy Dublin.

 The book launch and exhibition opening will take place at the Goethe-Institut Irland on 11th of May 2023 at 6pm.

 ABOUT OPERATION SHAMROCKOperation Shamrock was part of a wider humanitarian project set up by the Red Cross for children from war-torn Europe.
 It placed more than 400 German children in the care of Irish families in the aftermath of the Second World War.
 The children were aged between four and ten years old and many of them came from the Rhein-Ruhr area of Germany, a British occupied zone and area with a high Catholic population.
 The first group of participants arrived in Ireland on 27 July 1946 and for most of them, the roughly three-year stay, dotted in rural homes and cities throughout the country was a positive, in some cases even life-saving experience.
 Some children, however, suffered strongly from the separation from their families or were mistreated by their foster parents.
 Although some of the children had lost their parents during the war, many returned in 1949 to German families who were still dealing with the socio-economic impacts of the war.
 In such cases where the German family was unable to care for the returning child or the child wished to stay with their foster family, exceptions were made and around fifty children remained in Ireland permanently.